MuriungiPatrick/MuriungiPatrick/README.md

 # Hi there 👋, I'm Patrick Muriungi, I'm a Designer, Developer and a teacher.

-**I mostly work with PHP, JavaScript but have also experience with Ruby on Rails, Laravel, and others.**
+### I mostly work with PHP and JavaScript but have also experience with Ruby on Railsm and Laravel.

 ## Frontend Skills